Dhruv0306/modular-blockchain-core/README.md

 - **Modular, extensible design**: All core blockchain infrastructure is provided, but consensus, wallet, and transaction logic are left abstract for user extension.
 - **No example or placeholder implementations**: Only interfaces and abstract classes for extension points.
 - **Ready-to-use infrastructure**: Includes block, blockchain, miner, crypto utilities, transaction pool, networking stubs, and a minimal REST API.
+- **Lightweight logging**: All core modules use a simple Logger utility for INFO, ERROR, and DEBUG messages to aid debugging and traceability.

 ---